Age needs one voice. Now it has:

 The design of these boards varies, they may have a clamp system to either stabilise food when you’re cutting it or to secure bottles and tins when your opening them.
 They may also have spikes to secure fruit or vegetables when you’re cutting or peeling them, most have a non-slip base.

-Find out more about food preparation boards
+Find out more about food preparation boards from DLF

 You may already have a banister rail, and even a matching wall mounted rail on the other side of your stairs but is there anything to hold onto at the turn in the stairs?
 Newel rails are designed to be installed on the newel post and turn through 90 degrees around the post giving you a continuous hand rail as your turn the corner.

-Find out more about newel rails
+Find out more about newel rails on the DLF website

 If you are struggling to get to the toilet in another part of your home you could consider a commode.